noahehall/multicloud/providers/aws/services/database/dynamodb.md

 ##### provisioned + autoscaling

+- automatically scales the provisioned capacity ONLY when the consumed capacity is higher than target utilization for 2 consistent minutes
+  - a scale-down event is initiated when 15 consecutive data points for consumed capacity in CloudWatch are lower than the target utilization
+  - After Application Auto Scaling is initiated
+    - UpdateTable is invoked: could takes minutes to update the provisioned capacity for a table/index
 - capacity settings: define lower + upper capacity limits and target utilization percentage (20-90%)
 - scaling behavior: auto scales to meet target utilizatoin
 - throttling behavior: very short bursts may be throttled but only for a few minutes
-- cost considerations: same as provisioned without autoscaling
+- cost considerations: same as provisioned without autoscaling -

 ### Provisioned Throughput